The Dialogue of Poetry:

-To register: Mail a check for $250 made out to Poetry Flash, or email editor @poetryflash.org and make arrangements to register by/on February 6.
-Send to: Poetry Flash, 1450 Fourth Street #4, Berkeley, CA 94710.
-Please include your name, phone number, and e-mail.
-Tuition is due by the first workshop session.
-Tuition is nonrefundable.
-Additional $5 for class reader and photocopies is due at the first class.
+To register: Mail a check for $250 made out to Poetry Flash, or email email@example.com to reserve your place.
+The workshop location and mailing address: Poetry Flash, 1450 Fourth Street #4, Berkeley, CA 94710.
+Please include your name, phone number, and e-mail in correspondence.
+Tuition is due by the first workshop session and is nonrefundable.
+Additional $5 for the workshop reader (and photocopies) is due at the first session.

 Tuition can also be paid by credit card via PayPal, (click on "Buy Now" below).
-When you use this payment method, please send an email to editor @poetryflash.org with your name and phone number to confirm that you have paid via PayPal, and to make sure we have your contact information.
+When you use this method, please send an email to firstname.lastname@example.org with your name and phone number to confirm that you have paid via PayPal, and to make sure we have your contact information.

 Richard Silberg, M.A., Associate Editor of Poetry Flash, is co-coordinator and host of the Poetry Flash reading series.
 The Horses, New & Selected Poems (Red Hen Press, 2012) is his newest book.
 He is also author of Deconstruction of the Blues (Red Hen Press, 2006), winner of the PEN Oakland Josephine Miles Literary Award and a nominee for the Northern California Book Award in Poetry; his co-translation of acclaimed Korean poet Ko Un, The Three Way Tavern: Selected Poems, University of California Press, received the 2007 Northern California Book Award for Translation.
 His other books include Doubleness, California Poetry Series/Heyday, and a collection of his Poetry Flash essays, Reading the Sphere: A Geography of Contemporary American Poetry.
 Richard Silberg taught Poetry Workshops and "Writing and Appreciating Contemporary Poetry" at UC Berkeley Extension for over twenty years.